The Codex 97.1.128: Memory of a Hidden World (hard science fiction short story)

 Victoria Kayser-Cuny, a dual citizen of Canada and France (and soon Germany!), is trained in molecular genetics/molecular cytogenetics (post-graduate level), with advanced specializations in paleogenetics, exobiology, bioarchaeology, evolutionary genetics, particle physics, astronomy/astrophysics, primatology and biochemistry studied across France, Switzerland, Canada, and the United States.

-She has also taught STEM subjects (science, technology, engineering, and mathematics) and, since 2022, has been writing a newsletter on G.R.AI.N. — Genetics, Robotics, Artificial Intelligence, and Nanotechnology on LinkedIn.
+She has also taught STEM subjects (science, technology, engineering, and mathematics) and, since 2022, has been writing a newsletter on G.R.AI.N.
+(Genetics, Robotics, Artificial Intelligence, and Nanotechnology) on LinkedIn.

 She is a Fellow of the Linnean Society of London (whose members once included Charles Darwin), a Fellow of the Royal Anthropological Institute of Great Britain and Ireland, a Full Member of the Genetics Society of London, and a affiliate member of the Royal Society of Chemistry.

 A passionate practitioner of bookbinding and codicology, she has published several articles in French, including: “The Future of Codicology: From 13th-Century Chemists to DNA Fragment Data Storage” (2024, Quebec).
-His latest article on the 3D reconstruction of a medieval skull: https://www.gnsi.org/journal-of-nature-science-illustrators-vol-57-no-2-abstracts#gsc.tab=0
+Her latest article on the 3D reconstruction of a medieval skull: https://www.gnsi.org/journal-of-nature-science-illustrators-vol-57-no-2-abstracts#gsc.tab=0

 She also collects books on mathematics and physics, and, like Michael Faraday, was once a bookbinding apprentice.